putman10/react-tap-room/README.md

 ## Setup/Installation Requirements
-_Run NPM install after cloning project from github_ _Run Webpack_dev-server and navigate in a web brower to the localhost listed_
+_Run NPM install after cloning project from github_ _Run Webpack_dev-server and navigate in a web browser to the localhost listed_